timacdonald/tim.macdonald.au/resources/views/posts/laravel-fakes-pest-php-expectations.md

 ?>

-I enjoy creating fake objects while writing tests.
+I enjoy creating fake objects to assist with testing.
 These fake objects are similar to Laravel's testing fakes, such as `Mail::fake()`, in that they have named assertions attached to them.
-Throughout this post I'll use a HTTP client fake to illustrate the idea.
+Throughout this post I'll use a custom HTTP client fake to illustrate the idea.

 ```php
 $client = new ClientFake;